Asian markets extend global rally on Trump relief

 There was little excitement over data showing the Japanese economy grew one per cent last year and enjoyed its longest run of expansion since 2013.

-Hong Kong was up 0.4 per cent in the afternoon while Shanghai ended up 0.6 per cent.
+Hong Kong closed 0.6 per cent higher while Shanghai also ended up 0.6 per cent.

 Sydney put on 0.7 per cent and Seoul added 0.2 per cent.
 Singapore, Taipei, Manila and Wellington also posted healthy gains.